Park Güell: Municipal garden

 Park Güell eventually became a municipal garden.
 It is reachable by the Barcelona Metro, with Vallcarca and Lesseps being closest but not adjacent.
 Buses and tour buses also serve the park.
 Since October 2013, entry to the Monumental Zone (main terrace, mosaics, viaducts, and gate area) requires a ticket, while Barcelona residents enter for free.
 Tickets often sell out.
 Entry to Gaudí’s house (La Torre Rosa) is separate, with a discount available for visitors of the Sagrada Família.

 The entrance is marked by two whimsical gatehouses forming the Porter's Lodge pavilion.
 One housed a phone booth; the other now contains a permanent exhibit of the Barcelona City History Museum.

 The park's focal point is a terrace bordered by a long, curving bench shaped like a sea serpent.
 Designed by Josep Maria Jujol, the bench’s ergonomic form creates enclaves to encourage social interaction.
+The terrace is supported by a series of columns forming a vaulted space decorated with mosaics that recall grotesque motifs inspired by Roman architecture, particularly the Domus Aurea.

 A system of elevated pathways—originally intended for carriages—threads through the park.
 Designed by Gaudí using local stone, they blend seamlessly with the landscape.
 Their columns and vaulted supports mimic tree trunks and natural forms.
 As with his earlier work at Colònia Güell, Gaudí used inverted catenary arches to achieve optimal load-bearing compression.

-At the park’s highest point is a hill with steps leading to \"El Turó de les Tres Creus\" (\"Hill of the Three Crosses\")—a calvary of three stone crosses.
+At the park’s highest point is a hill with steps leading to El Turó de les Tres Creus (Hill of the Three Crosses)—a calvary of three stone crosses.
 One points skyward; the other two mark cardinal directions.
 From here, visitors can view the Sagrada Família, Torre Glòries, Montjuïc, and the Mediterranean.

 Park Güell supports a diverse range of wildlife, including non-native parrots and sightings of the short-toed eagle.
 It is also known for hummingbird hawk moths.